- The Origin of Kadayawan Festival

 No trip is complete without shopping for goodies!
 The Kadayawan Festival will open a lot of booths, weekend markets, art stores, and more for your buying pleasure.
 You’ll be sure to find worthy keepsakes and gifts here.

 When you're not partying in the streets or enjoying the shows, explore top tourist attractions in Davao City and other destinations in the region.
 Rent a car in Davao or book tours with transfers for a hassle-free trip.
+If you're coming from Manila, you can also book tour packages that already include a Manila to Davao flight and a return flight to Manila.

 Take note of these helpful reminders for a fun-filled and safe Kadayawan Festival experience in Davao: